Polyxo (Rhodes)

-In Greek mythology, Polyxo (/pəˈlɪksoʊ/; Πολυξώ), also known as Philozoe (Φιλοζώη or 'life-loving'), is the wife of the Trojan War hero Tlepolemus, and later the queen of Rhodes, an island in the southeastern Aegean sea.
+In Greek mythology, Polyxo (/pəˈlɪksoʊ/; Πολυξώ), also known as Philozoë (Φιλοζώη or 'life-loving'), is the wife of the Trojan War hero Tlepolemus, and later the queen of Rhodes, an island in the southeastern Aegean sea.
 Following her husband's death during the war, Polyxo took revenge against Helen, whom she blamed for all the sorrows she had suffered.
 Polyxo's role in the myth is connected to Helen's Rhodian tree-cult.

 Family

 Polyxo was born in Argos, of unclear line.
 She married a son of Heracles called Tlepolemus, and had an unnamed son by him.

 Mythology

 After her marriage to Tlepolemus and his subsequent exile due to his murder of Licymnius, Polyxo followed him to the island of Rhodes, where they had a son together.
 But Tlepolemus had once been one of the suitors of Helen of Troy, so when Paris took her with him to Troy, Tlepolemus left to join the expedition that would bring Helen back to her husband Menelaus.
 Tlepolemus fought and was killed by Sarpedon at Troy, leaving Polyxo a widow and their son an orphan.
 Mourning greatly, Polyxo organised funerary games for her deceased husband in which children competed and the victors were crowned with wreaths of poplar leaves.

 Many years later, after Menelaus had died, his illegitimate sons drove Helen out of Sparta, and she came to Rhodes, requesting shelter from her old friend Polyxo who was ruling as queen at the time.
 Polyxo had grown to resent her and desired to take revenge for her slain husband, so she pretended to receive Helen warmly at first.
 But while Helen was blissfully relaxing in a bath, she sent her some handmaidens dressed up like the Erinyes, goddesses of justice, retribution and revenge.
 The servants seized Helen and hanged her on a tree, killing her.
 The Rhodians would build a sanctuary to worship Helen of the Tree (Helene Dendritis), as they dubbed her.

 In another version, Menelaus and Helen landed at Rhodes on their way back from Egypt.
 Polyxo, wanting to avenge Tlepolemus, sent a large host of Rhodians armed with stones and fire to the ships.
 Menelaus hid Helen under the deck, and made one of his wife's most beautiful attendants wear her crown and garment.
 The Rhodians killed the servant then, mistaking her for Helen.
 Satisfied that justice had been served, Polyxo and the Rhodians withdrew, and troubled the Spartan royal couple no more.